slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On feedback and mentorship

 <!--
+> *"Tact is the ability to tell someone to go to hell in such a way that they look forward to the trip."
+-- Winston Churchill*

 - don’t take criticism from people that you would never go for advice.
 - what do i do that is most annoying to u? say thank you and don’t discuss it. don’t act on it. just put it in your mind.
 -->

-> *"You don’t need mentors, you need action."
+> *"To know the road ahead, ask those coming back."
--- Naval Ravikant*
+-- Unknown*

 Feedback from mentors speeds up improvement.
 Even if you can’t understand the logic behind their wisdom, they’ll show you the door.

+Be generous and share your strengths.
+Impact the world.
+When you teach, you do something useful.
+When you do research, most days you don’t.

+> *"You don’t need mentors, you need action." (...)
+"Take feedback from nature and markets, not from people." (...)
+"A good scare is a great error-correcting mechanism." (...)
+"Remove grading to see who is really interested in the topic."
+-- Naval Ravikant*

 > *"He who asks is a fool for five minutes, but he who does not ask remains a fool forever."
 -- Unknown*